cmccabe/lksmith/README.md

 5. Simultaneously calling pthread_cond_wait on the same condition variable using different mutexes.

-What choices are available for LKSMITH\_OUTPUT?
+What choices are available for LKSMITH\_LOG?
 -------------------------------------------------
     LKSMITH_LOG=syslog
 This will redirect all output to syslog.